 Not surprisingly, the PredictIt forum has become as contentious as the comments section for political news coverage.
 The company sent subscribers an email on Monday warning that high volumes of trading could slow transaction times.

 DraftKings and FanDuel test electoral waters with pools

-Indeed, either emotion and partisanship were carrying more sway for players than in their DFS lineups or bets on Monday afternoon, with Colorado the only bastion of blue for the Democrats in the DraftKings game.
+Indeed, emotion and partisanship were holding sway for players in their DFS lineups or bets on Monday afternoon, with Colorado the only bastion of blue for the Democrats in the DraftKings game.

 🚨 DK Election Pool Alert: With over 350K entries, a majority of people in every state besides Colorado predict that @realdonaldtrump will be the winner of tomorrow’s election. pic.twitter.com/zUF0uZZtwK